-Intra-Community distance selling is when a company sends goods from one Member State to private or certain other recipients in another Member State.
-Intra-Community distance sales must normally be taxed in the Member State that is the final destination of the consignment (country of destination).
-By way of derogation, intra-Community distance sales by micro-enterprises are taxable in the Member State where carriage begins.
+Intra-Community distance sales are sales of goods whereby a company transports or sends the goods from one Member State to certain recipients, e.g. consumers, in another Member State.
+Intra-Community distance sales must generally be taxed in the Member State where the transport ends (Member State of destination).
+By way of derogation, intra-Community distance sales by micro-businesses are taxable in the Member State where the transport begins.

 As of 1 July 2021, there will be some major changes to the rules on intra-Community distance sales.
-For example, the distance selling threshold will be abolished, and intra-Community distance sales will instead be taxable in the country of destination in most cases.
-Moreover, VAT chargeable within the EU on intra-Community distance sales will in future only be declared and deducted in one EU Member State (Member State of registration) via the EU One Stop Shop.
+For example, the hitherto threshold will be abolished, and intra-Community distance sales will instead be taxable in the country of destination in most cases.
+Moreover, the taxpayer has the option to register in only one EU Member State (Member State of identification) to the EU-OSS and declare and pay the VAT on intra-Community distance sales for all EU Member States via the EU One Stop Shop.
 The new rules will apply to sales transactions effected on or after 1 July 2021.

 Recipients of distance sales

-The rules on distance selling will only be applicable to the supply of goods to the following categories of person:
+The rules on distance sales are only applicable to the supply of goods to the following categories of person:

-- business owners who are not purchasing the item for their business
+- entrepreneurs who are not purchasing the item for their business

-- threshold purchasers who do not exceed the purchase threshold and also do not waive application thereof
+- "certain businesses" who do not exceed the purchase threshold and also do not waive application thereof

-The term "threshold purchasers" covers the following businesses:
+The last point above on "certain businesses" covers the following businesses:

 - farmers eligible for flat-rate tax

-- legal persons that are not business owners or are not purchasing the item for their business (e.g. chambers of commerce, local government authorities)
+- legal persons that are not entrepreneurs or are not purchasing the item for their business (e.g. chambers of commerce, local government authorities)

-There is a simplified rule for micro-enterprises, which stipulates that intra-Community distance sales must be taxed in the Member State in which the carriage of the goods begins.
-For this rule to apply, the company must only be established in one EU Member State, have no other permanent establishments and effect intra-Community distance selling transactions and services within the meaning of Article 3a, paragraph 5, first sentence of the Umsatzsteuergesetz (UStG - Austrian VAT Act) worth no more than Euro 10,000.
-This simplification provision can be waived.
+There is a simplified rule for micro-businesses, which stipulates that intra-Community distance sales must be taxed in the Member State in which the transport of the goods begins.
+For this rule to apply, the taxpayer must only be established in one EU Member State, i.e. the taxpayer cannot have fixed establishments in another EU Member State and must not exceed a threshold of Euro 10,000.
+The threshold consists of all intra-Community distance sales plus services within the meaning of Article 3a, paragraph 5, first sentence of the Umsatzsteuergesetz (UStG - Austrian VAT Act).
+The simplification for micro-businesses can be waived.

 However, it is also possible to waive application of the distance selling threshold.
 In the case of distance sales from Austria to the rest of the Community territory, the Austrian tax office (→ BMF)German text must be notified in writing that the waiver is being applied.
 This waiver can be issued separately for each Member State.
 This shifts the place of delivery to the country of destination right from the first sale, irrespective of the number of transactions carried out.